 You'll have the opportunity to take part in activities such as biodiversity survey training, camera trapping, tracking jungle species and data collection in the cloud forest biome.
 You might also spot species such as capybara, armadillo, three-toed sloth, jaguar, jaguarundi, ocelot, puma, spectacled bear, andean fox, and brown woolly monkey.

 Our teaching program aims to assist children in local schools to speak and understand basic English.
 Volunteers on this program will support local teachers with English lessons.

-Since Spanish is the language spoken by the majority of community members in Cusco, participants on this program are required to be able to communicate in Spanish.
-You can request assistance with booking Spanish lessons when you join a program in Cusco.
+Since Spanish is the language spoken by the majority of community members in Oxapampa, participants on this program are required to be able to communicate in Spanish.
+You can request assistance with booking Spanish lessons when you join a program in Oxapampa.

 One of the benefits of this program is that while you teach Spanish-speaking learners to communicate in English, you’ll be able to practise your Spanish skills with them at the same time.
 Learning to communicate in one another’s languages will strengthen relationships between volunteers and community members, and make the overall working environment more comfortable for everyone involved.